 Two bolts on left-hand side of canyon.
 A 70m (Halved - so 35m abseil) rope is needed for this rap which takes your down to waterfalls and lands you just on the lowest ledge right next to the water - you can step from this ledge to the nearby dry rocks.
 Long swim across to the rocks.

-For pitches 3 to 7 please read the Abseiling down Jourama Falls article.
+For raps 3 to 7 please read the Abseiling down Jourama Falls article.